 Volunteer: Individuals and groups with varying levels of skills and abilities.
 They contribute by conducting maintenance and construction activities and helping to plan and coordinate activities.

-Volunteers and Service Reporting (VS Reports) database: The agency's official database that records volunteer and partner hours and activities.
+VS Reports: The agency's official database that records volunteer and partner hours and activities.